 - You also will find that networking with other entrepreneurs is a good way to gain ideas and also find profitable partnerships.

-Just make sure you schedule time to get out with other people on a regular basis.
+Just make sure you schedule time to get out of the house and meet with other people on a regular basis.

 Writing and publishing eBooks is actually not difficult.

 I have quite a few published on Amazon Kindle and without divulging too much info, I could live strictly off my eBook sales.